Complex types

 Notice that the

-) in order to reference its own properties.
+age_groupmethod is borrowing self (&self) in order to reference its own properties.

 Functions that take

-as the first parameter, are referred to as methods
+&selfas the first parameter, are referred to as methods

-types, it may be fine to create the struct
+For smaller struct types, it may be fine to create the struct directly, like in the above example.
+Often however,

-it is a better choice to implement a new
+it is a better choice to implement a new function to construct the structure with the mandatory fields:

 struct Person { name: String, age: u8, } impl Person { fn new(name: String, age: u8) -> Self { Person { name, age } } fn age_group(&self) -> String { if self.age > 150 { panic!("age is out of range"); } if self.age < 10 { return "child".to_string(); } if self.age >= 18 { return "adult".to_string(); } format!("teenager of {} years old", self.age) } } fn main() { let person = Person::new("Marcel".to_string(), 40); println!("{} is a {}", person.name, person.age_group()); }